StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Introduction

-Based on a survey of 33 BLV individuals, we identified categories of changes that are difficult to perceive yet significantly affect daily life, such as newly introduced obstacles (\textit{e.g.,} scattered packages in shared apartments), changes to signage along routine commuting routes (\textit{e.g.,} removed or added signage), and updated pricing or layout during grocery shopping.
-To address these challenges, we present {\name}, a system designed to support accessible awareness of real-world changes by using a smartphone interface and sensor data. {\name} employs a dual-layer memory architecture that integrates Episodic Scene Memory (ESM) and Object-centric Temporal Memory (OTM).
-Specifically, ESM continuously updates information from recent visits within a bounded context window, archiving older data to maintain an up-to-date representation of the scene over time.
+Based on a survey of 33 BLV individuals, we identified categories of changes that are difficult to perceive yet significantly affect daily life, such as newly introduced obstacles in shared spaces (\textit{e.g.,} scattered packages), changes to signage along routine commuting routes (\textit{e.g.,} removed or added signage), and updated pricing or layout during grocery shopping.
+To address these, we present {\name}, a system that supports accessible awareness of real-world changes through a smartphone and its sensor data. {\name} employs a dual-layer memory architecture that integrates Episodic Scene Memory (ESM) and Object-centric Temporal Memory (OTM).
+Specifically, ESM continuously updates information from recent visits within a context window, archiving older data to maintain an up-to-date representation of the scene.
 In contrast, OTM selectively maintains key objects, tracking their states and spatial locations across visits while recording meaningful changes.
 This design enables scalable, structured, and efficient storage and retrieval.